See current Global Intersections projects here.

 Review Process: Proposals will undergo review by the Center for Global Studies in consultation with its faculty advisory committee.

-Notification of awards: Decisions will be announced by December 13, 2019.
+Notification of awards: Decisions will be announced shortly after the deadline.

-Reporting Requirements: At the end of the program, Global Intersections project organizers are responsible for submitting a final report (2 pages) to the Center for Global Studies.
+Reporting Requirements: At the end of the program, Global Intersections project organizers are responsible for submitting a blog post to the Center for Global Studies.
 Note that each funded Global Intersections project is required to submit project materials and publications to the open-access campus repository IDEALS website.

 In agreeing to co-sponsor your event, we request that you acknowledge our center and the support of the US Department of Education Title VI grant on all posters, publications, websites, etc.